Speed Puzzling .com

 Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont

-- Connecticut State Championship.
-Stay tuned for details.
+- Connecticut State Championship (TBD).
+Stay tuned for registration.

-- Massachusetts State Championship.
-Stay tuned for details.
+- Massachusetts State Championship (TBD).
+Stay tuned for registration.

 Championship FAQ's: